tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

     This solution consists in modifying the Tendermint algorithm to skip the *send proposal* step in heights where the node does not have the required vote extensions to populate the call to `PrepareProposal`.
-The assumption is that the validator is late and, therefore, up-to-date validators have already proposed (and decided) for that height.
+The main idea behind is that this should only happen when the validator is late and, therefore, up-to-date validators have already proposed (and decided) for that height.
     A small variation of this solution is, rather than skipping the *send proposal* step, the validator sends a special *empty* or *bottom* proposal to signal other nodes that it is not ready to propose at (any round of) the current height.